sonukuldeep/jamstack-mongodb-api/README.md

 <img src='images/Screenshot_1.png' alt='Read and write' />

+Go to Data Api -> settings and make sure it is enabled

 ## Task 4: Create a Data API Key

 1. From the **Data API** page, select the **Create API key** button at the top right.